KetanAgarwal/todo-list/README.md

 ## Usage

-- Add new task by entering a task descrition in input field and pressing `Add Todo`.
+- Add new task by entering a task description in input field and pressing `Add Todo`.
 - Mark tasks as completed by clicking on the checkbox next to each task.
 - Filter the todo tasks list by selecting one of the option of dropdown i.e. all, active and completed.